ch4mpy/spring-addons/samples/tutorials/README.md

 - 401 unauthorized (instead of 302 redirect to login) when request is issued to protected resource with missing or invalid authorization header
 - stateless session management
 - forced HTTPS if SSL enabled

-Also most turials support multi-tenancy (user identities from several isuers).
-Only introspection doesn't (hard to figure out the issuer of an opaque string and so to send introspection request to the right host).
+- multi-tenancy (accept user identities issued by more than just one issuer).
+Only introspection doesn't (hard to figure out the issuer of an opaque string and so to send introspection request to the right authorization-server).

 For resource-servers with security based on JWT decoding, you should read it in following order:
 1. [`resource-server_with_jwtauthenticationtoken`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_jwtauthenticationtoken) which requires quite some Java conf but help understand what `spring-addons` alternate staters for resource-server auto-configure.